OpenCyphal/nunavut/README.rst

 1. See built-in templates under ``nunavut.lang.LANGUAGE.templates``.

-2. API usage examples can be found in the `PyUAVCAN`_ library.
+2. API usage examples can be found in the `Pycyphal`_ library.

 ************************************************
 Bundled third-party software